ripytide/metapac/README.md

 # Default: []
 enabled_backends = ["arch"]

-# Since pacman, pamac, paru, pikaur and yay all operate on the same package database
-# they are mutually exclusive and so you must pick which one you want
-# metapac to use.
-# Must be one of: ["pacman", "pamac", "paru", "pikaur", "yay"]
-# Default: "pacman"
-arch_package_manager = "paru"

-# Whether to default to installing cargo packages with the --locked option.
-# Default: false
-cargo_default_locked = true

-# Whether to default to installing flatpak packages systemwide or for the
-# current user.
-This setting can be overridden on a per-package basis.
-# Default: true
-flatpak_default_systemwide = true

-# Since VSCode and VSCodium both operate on the same package database
-# they are mutually exclusive and so you must pick which one you want
-# metapac to use.
-# Must be one of: ["code", "codium"]
-# Default: "code"
-vscode_variant = "code"

 # Whether to use the [hostname_groups] config table to decide which
 # group files to use or to use all files in the groups folder.
 # Default: false